bioinfo-pf-curie/raw-qc/README.md

 Presets:
   --pico_v1                     Sets version 1 for the SMARTer Stranded Total RNA-Seq Kit - Pico Input kit.
 Only for trimgalore and fastp
   --pico_v2                     Sets version 2 for the SMARTer Stranded Total RNA-Seq Kit - Pico Input kit.
 Only for trimgalore and fastp
+  --rna_lig                     Sets trimming setting for the stranded mRNA prep Ligation-Illumina.
+Only for trimgalore and fastp.
   --polyA                       Sets trimming setting for 3-seq analysis with polyA tail detection

 Other options: